gbmhunter/blog/content/pages/programming/microcontrollers/psoc/components/_index.md

 {{< figure src="/images/2013/03/ganging-port-pins-together-to-provide-more-output-current.png" width="620px" caption="Ganging port pins together on a PSoC microcontroller to provide more output current.
-Be careful not to exceed to total allowed current per port." caption-position="bottom" >}}
+Be careful not to exceed to total allowed current per port."  >}}